aayushGaur/stac/README.md

 3. Automated testing (to avoid any regression in the functionality when updates/changes are made).

 ### Completed Updates
-##### Partial fixed positions in the graph
-##### Complete documentation, add detailed in-line and method comments.
-Updated the the inline comments and method level comments.
+- Updated Inline and method level comments.
-##### File Parser
-Added support for linear generator cost function.
-Added support for comments in the data matrix (by using the '%' symbol).
-##### Updated logger
+- Updated the parser to read the names of the properties of the network elements from the rules file.
-Updated the logger (this was done a while ago) - As not many users have inquired about the logger no major changes have been made.
+- Updated the logger (this was done a while ago) - As not many users have inquired about the logger no major changes have been made.